ajax-motrechko-v/DemoContractTesting/README.md

 1. **Type Safety**: The client provides type-safe methods for interacting with the API.
 2. **Consistency**: The client is generated from the same specification that defines the API, ensuring consistency.
 3. **Realistic Testing**: Using the actual client that consumers would use makes the tests more realistic.

+### Benefits of Using a Pact Broker

+The Pact Broker provides several advantages over sharing Pact files via the file system:

+- **Centralized Contract Repository**: All contracts are stored in a single location, making them easier to manage and access
+- **Versioning**: Contracts are versioned, allowing you to track changes over time
+- **Can-I-Deploy**: The Pact Broker provides a "can-i-deploy" feature that tells you whether it's safe to deploy a service based on whether its contracts are compatible with the services it integrates with
+- **Webhooks**: The Pact Broker can trigger webhooks when contracts change, enabling automated verification in CI/CD pipelines
+- **Visualizations**: The Pact Broker provides visualizations of the relationships between services, making it easier to understand the impact of changes
+- **Cross-Team Collaboration**: Teams can share contracts without needing direct access to each other's code repositories

 ### Benefits of Contract Testing